telerik/blazor-docs/components/splitter/overview.md

 ## Panes

 Тhe Panes are the building blocks of the Splitter.
 Each Pane controls its own behaviors such as the ability to change its size and collapse.
-[Read more for the Splitter Panes...]({%slug splitter-panes%})
+[Read more about the Splitter Panes...]({%slug splitter-panes%})

 ## Size

 You can control the Splitter size through its `Width` and `Height` parameters.
 Additioanlly, the component allows you specify the desired size for each pane.
-[Read more for the Splitter sizing specifics...]({%slug splitter-size%})
+[Read about for the Splitter sizing specifics...]({%slug splitter-size%})

 ## Orientation

 The Splitter Panes can be stacked in horizontal or vertical direction.
-[Read more for how to configure the Splitter orientation...]({%slug splitter-orientation%})
+[Read more about how to configure the Splitter orientation...]({%slug splitter-orientation%})

 ## State

 The Splitter allows you to save its state and programmatically control it.
-[Read more for the Splitter State...]({%slug splitter-state%})
+[Read more about the Splitter State...]({%slug splitter-state%})

 ## Events